NayyarUnda/Pythonclass/Newyork Taxi Trip Analysis-Final Project/Readme .md

 **Trend of number of taxi trips for different days of the week for different cities**

-In Analysis 1, I analyzed the taxi trips taken during the whole month, grouped these trips by days of week to calculate trip counts for 3 different cities(Brooklyn,Queens County,Bronx).
+In Analysis 1, I analyzed the taxi trips taken during the whole month, grouped these trips by days of week to calculate trip counts for three different cities(Brooklyn,Queens County,Bronx).
+I analyzed the trends for the three cities seperately and then also plotted their normalized percentage values to compare their trends against each other.

 To run the script
 ```